IEC 61131-3

 IEC 61131-3 is the third part (of 10) of the international standard IEC 61131 for programmable logic controllers.
 It was first published in December 1993 by the IEC; the current (fourth) edition was published in May 2025.

 Part 3 of IEC 61131 deals with basic software architecture and programming languages of the control program within PLC.
-It defines three graphical and two textual programming language standards:
+The current edition defines three graphical and one textual programming language standards: